Good Behaviour Bonds in South Australia

 Breach of good behaviour bonds in South Australia

-If a court is satisfied that a condition of a bond has been breached, there are various actions that it can take, including to:
+If a court is satisfied that a condition of a bond has been breached, there are various actions that it can take, including:

-- order the offender and/or guarantor to pay the sum of money set out in the bond as a penalty for breaching the bond
+- ordering the offender and/or guarantor to pay the sum of money set out in the bond as a penalty for breaching the bond

-- take no action in respect of the breach if the Court is satisfied the breach was trivial or there are proper grounds to justify excusing the breach.
+- taking no action in respect of the breach if the court is satisfied the breach was trivial or there are proper grounds to justify excusing the breach.

 Good behaviour bonds in South Australia may include a condition that the offender attend an education program.
-There are 2 types of education programs.
+There are two types of education programs.

 The first type includes education programs approved by the Attorney-General.
 If the offender agrees, they can be sent to such a program at their own cost.
 There are limited approved programs.